 Objective 4.2 Increase capacity and expertise regarding the Department's ability to lead in efforts to stop abuse, neglect, and exploitation (ANE) of older adults and vulnerable populations.
 Explanation The primary intent of this objective is to expand and improve the efficacy of efforts supporting ANE interventions.
 Progress Strategies 1.
-From the beginning of 2024 through the end of 2027, ElderSource will establish one new collaboration per quarter with other organizations serving older adults, to share information about services and educate older adults about elder abuse, neglect, exploitation, fraud, and scams.
-2. Throughout 2024-2027, ElderSource will continue to co-chair the Elder Abuse Fatality Review Team (EAFRT) and submit annual reports; and will continue to work on legislation that will improve the operations of the Team.
+From the beginning of Starting in January 2024 and continuing through the end of 2027, ElderSource will establish one new collaboration per quarter with other organizations or groups serving older adults, to share information about services and educate older adults about elder abuse, neglect, exploitation, fraud, and scams.
+2. Throughout 2024-2027, From February 2024 through the end of December 2027, ElderSource will continue to co-chair the Elder Abuse Fatality Review Team (EAFRT) and submit annual reports; and will continue to work on legislation that will improve the operations of the Team.
 Through the reviews of closed cases, EAFRT will be able to help the State identify potential gaps and make recommendations to help address them with the hope of preventing future fatalities of older adults resulting from abuse or neglect.
 3. Throughout 2024-2027, ElderSource's SHINE/SMP program staff will outreach to PSA4 communities to educate older adults about financial exploitation, scams and fraud, particularly related to Medicare.
-This will include one-on-one outreaches, as well as presentations to groups (at least 1-3 per quarter).
-4. Throughout 2020 and 2021 ElderSource included information on volunteer opportunities via its monthly e-newsletters.
-In 2021, ElderSource ran a volunteer recruitment media campaign including newspaper advertisements.
-ElderSource, when doing a slide show presentation on ElderSource to a group (either in-person or virtually) would include information about SHINE/SMP.
-When doing in-person events or providing table set-ups for events (during COVID), ElderSource would provide SHINE/SMP brochures.
-ElderSource will continue using DOEA approved brochures and marketing materials.
-5. Regarding Adult Protective Services (APS) cases: a.
-Throughout 2024-2027, ElderSource will coordinate with Lead Agencies and DCF for the staffing of APS cases.
+This will include one-on-one outreaches, as well as presentations to groups (at least 1-3 by the end of March 2024, and at least 3 per quarter thereafter).
+4. Throughout 2024 and 2025, ElderSource will include information on volunteer opportunities via its e-newsletters, on a quarterly basis.
+ElderSource, when doing a slide show presentation on ElderSource to a group (either in-person or virtually) will include information about abuse, neglect and exploitation as well as on SHINE/SMP.
+When doing in-person events or providing table set-ups for events (a minimum of 6 per quarter in both 2024 and 2025), ElderSource will provide Abuse, Neglect and Exploitation (ANE) related brochures as well as general expos and other events.
+Outreach activities activities will be tracked via an outreach spreadsheet, and on Title VI's QAM report.